In the name of God, Most Gracious, Most Merciful.

-Before applying for an Iana Interest-free Loan, we kindly advise you to:
+Before applying for an interest-free loan, we kindly advise you to:

-A. Renew your intentions and make sincere prayers (duah) in your daily ritual prayers and other blessed times for help and guidance from God.
-Pray the prayer of GUIDANCE (ISTIKHARA) and be content with the path God takes you – He wants better for you than you want for yourself.
+Renew your intentions and make sincere prayers (dua’) in your daily ritual prayers and other blessed times for help and guidance from God.
+Pray the prayer of guidance (istikhaara) and be content with the path God facilitates for you – He wants better for you than you want for yourself.

-For educational loans, a number of applicants seem to jump into post-secondary schooling without thinking things through; countless people graduate with degrees annually and do not use them due to many factors – they are then left with much debt and often no work.
-Before spending tens of thousands of dollars on a post-secondary program, we suggest asking: why am I pursuing this degree or certificate?
+For educational loans, a number of applicants seem to jump into post-secondary schooling without thinking things through.
+Countless people graduate with degrees annually and do not use them due to many factors – they are then left with much debt and often no work.
+Before spending tens of thousands of dollars on a post-secondary program, we suggest you reflect on these questions: why am I pursuing this degree or certificate?
 What are the societal needs I am trying to fulfill?
 What other options do I have?
 Can I achieve my goals otherwise?
 How can I pay for schooling without falling into interest?
 Is this the right time for it or should I put it off for now?

 There are many resources online such as www.uncollege.org that help people tap into their own potential without needing to rely on accreditation or degrees, where possible.
-Not that post-secondary is wrong, but that one should know very well what they are getting into and what post-secondary provides and does not provide.
-Many others have great reflections about the modern post-secondary system such as John Taylor Gatto (read his books like Weapons of Mass Instruction and this short letter), Chris Hedges, Noam Chomsky, and others.
+We are not suggesting that post-secondary school is “wrong,” but that one should know very well what they are getting into and what their education will actually provides and does not provide.
+Many others have great reflections about the modern post-secondary system such as John Taylor Gatto (author of Weapons of Mass Instruction and this short letter), Chris Hedges, Noam Chomsky, and others.

-For personal loans, reflect at the root causes of the need or emergency, sometimes it is just a normal downturn in life, other times it can be misuse or mismanagement of funds, or wronging other people – if so, work hard to right those wrongs and seek forgiveness and repent.
-For vehicles, sometimes more affordable vehicles have more blessings than more expensive ones.
+For personal loans, reflect on the root causes of the need or emergency.
+Sometimes it is just a normal downturn in life, other times it can be misuse or mismanagement of funds, or wronging other people.
+If so, work hard to right those wrongs and seek forgiveness and repent.
+If you are considering buying a vehicle, sometimes more affordable vehicles have more blessings than more expensive ones.

-For small business loans, we are best advised to take our time and not rush – haste is from the devil and we will get our portion of wealth that is destined for us whether we hurry or not.
+For small business loans, we would do best to take our time and not rush.
+Haste is from the devil and we will get our portion of wealth that is destined for us whether we hurry or not.
 Instead of loans you may consider investments or partnerships.

-For institutional loans, sometimes major capital projects are not needed nor are they wise – with other uses of funds of greater priority.
-Very often, funds used directly to support and benefit people and for programs are of far greater value than those used to purchase or build buildings – i.e. bricks and stone.
+For institutional loans, sometimes major capital projects are not needed nor are they wise when there is a better use of funds for projects of greater priority.
+Very often, funds used directly to support people and beneficial programs are of far greater value than those used to purchase or build physical buildings of brick and stone.

-If you’ve thought long and hard about this decision, exhausted other avenues (like the ones below in the FAQ), and weighed the benefits against the harms, and still believe it is best to get a loan then…
+If you have thought long and hard about this decision and exhausted other avenues (see the FAQ below), and after weighing the benefits against the harms still believe it is best to get a loan then…

+Reach out to those you trust.
 There are many truly God-fearing scholars, elders, and mentors in our communities who have tremendous knowledge and wisdom and experience.
-Talk to a few of them who you trust and value their opinions.
-Ask for their sincere counsel, God may send His guidance on their tongues.
-Also ask for their prayers.
+Talk to a few of them who you trust and whose opinions you value.
+Ask for their sincere counsel and for their prayers; God may send His guidance on their tongues.

-He will facilitate the path that is best for you.
-Remember that God sees the Big Picture and He knows what’s best, your particular desire for a field of study or for a business endeavour may not be what’s best for you at this moment, or perhaps it is, however God’s Will unfolds, that is certainly what is best.
-Trust in Him, He will reward your trust in Him by taking care of you in ways you could not imagine.
+Rest assured that no matter what happens, God will facilitate the path that is best for you.
+Remember that God sees the big picture and He knows what is best in the long run.
+Your particular desire for a field of study or a business endeavour may not be what is in your best interest at this moment, or perhaps it is but as God’s will unfolds, a better path to it will be uncovered.
+What is certain is that He knows, and we do not.
+Trust in Him and He will reward your trust by taking care of you in ways you could not imagine.
 Let go and let God.